moleculerjs/site/source/docs/0.15/actions.md

 );
 ```

-**`settled` option in `broker.mcall`**
+#### Response handling

-The `mcall` method has a new `settled` option to receive all Promise results.
-If `settled: true`, the `mcall` returns a resolved Promise in any case and the response contains the statuses and responses of all calls.
+The `mcall` method offers a `settled` option that allows you to receive detailed information about the results of each call, including their success or failure status.
+With `settled: true`, `mcall` always resolves as a `Promise`, and the response contains an array with objects for each call.
+Each object has a status property ("fulfilled" for success, "rejected" for failure) and a `value` property containing the response data (for successful calls) or the error reason (for failed calls).
 Note that, without this option you won't know how many (and which) calls were rejected.

-Example
+**Example**
 ```js
 const res = await broker.mcall([
     { action: "posts.find", params: { limit: 2, offset: 0 },